mewben/jest-date-2/README.md

 ## This solution

-The `jest-date` library provides a set of custom jest matchers that you can use to extend jest.
+The `jest-date-2` library provides a set of custom jest matchers that you can use to extend jest.
 These will make your tests more declarative, clear to read and to maintain.
 Next to that, it will give you valueable information as to why your test are failing.

 ## Table of Contents